Through collaborative management with our grounds contractor, we aim to increase conservation areas on campus.

 - Hedgerow and scrubs which act as a wildlife corridor

 Our efforts help to encourage and increase populations of important pollinator species such as bees, butterfly’s and other insects.
 This in turn helps support birds and endangered mammals such as hedgehogs.

 For more information, please see our Biodiversity Action Plan and latest Annual Environmental report.

-To create a baseline for our Cranfield campus Biodiversity Action Plan, we undertook a 'BioBiltz' event, together with the Bedfordshire Natural History Society (BNHS), as a way of surveying the wildlife on campus.
+To create a baseline for our Cranfield campus Biodiversity Action Plan, we undertook a 'BioBiltz' event, together with the Bedfordshire Natural History Society (BNHS), as a way of surveying the wildlife on campus in 2014.

 With funding from Central Bedfordshire Council, we have created a new walking trail within our woodland.
 Behind Handley Page close (grid reference D1 on our Cranfield campus map), a new bridge connecting the sports field (behind Fedden House) to the woodland area has also been installed.
 Within the woodland walk, we have installed bug boxes, and deadwood piles for insects.

 Our biodiversity action areas have won the following awards: